Canadian Gearhead is hiring writers and other freelance positions!

 One nice touch is that these are aluminum rather than steel.
 This helps them dissipate heat much better and also keeps them from rusting.
 That’s a really nice feature for us Canadians.
 I believe it’s still important to keep them clean though, as aluminum can still oxidize and corrode over time.

-Fox Racing is one of the leaders in off road suspension – and not just for trucks.
 The benefits of buying entry level parts from a company as high end as Fox are clear.
-You’re getting their extensive off road racing experience in a product that’s been engineered down to a lower price point.
+You’re getting their extensive off-road racing experience in a product that’s been engineered down to a lower price point.

 Fox’s valving is usually very good and the 2.0 is no exception.
-These are actually valved specifically for your vehicle model (so you aren’t putting suspension that’s meant for the weight of a full sized pickup on your mid sized SUV)
+These are actually valved specifically for your vehicle model (so you aren’t putting suspension that’s meant for the weight of a full-sized pickup on your mid-sized SUV)

 These almost seem too good to be true, but they do have a downside – and I’d be lying to you if I said it isn’t a big issue.
-One of the reasons I was able to justify the extra cost of these over a set of Bilstein 5100s was the fact that they’re a threaded coilover and can be easily adjusted for height and preload.
+One of the reasons I was able to justify the extra cost of these over a set of Bilstein 5100s was the fact that they’re threaded coilovers and can be easily adjusted for height and preload.

 Or so I thought.

-That means you have to remove the coilover from the vehicle and put it in a spring compressor every time you want to adjust them.
+That means you have to remove the coilover from the vehicle and put it in a spring compressor every time you want to adjust it.
 Since I don’t exactly have a full service shop with a hydraulic lift at my home, this is no simple task.

 You might be able to take a lucky guess at your desired ride height and only have to do this once.
-But it’s more likely that you’ll want to fine tune your adjustments meaning these will have to come off and on several times before you’re happy.
+But it’s more likely that you’ll want to fine-tune your adjustments meaning these will have to come off and on several times before you’re happy.
 I ended up leaving the factory-set ride height (a bit over 2″ of lift) as I already had them installed and the vehicle aligned.

 This is a big deal to me.
 The comparable Bilstein 5100 is meant to be a one time, “set-it-and-forget-it” height adjustment.
 In my opinion, the Fox 2.0 is basically the same thing.
 The Bilsteins have a C-clip that holds the perch in place while the Fox’s use a threaded collar.
 Both the Bilstein and the Fox need to have the spring compressed off the vehicle in order to be adjusted.